 If you jump and land in an awkward position that causes ankle pain and swelling, you’ve probably sprained your ankle.
-The expert podiatry team at Advanced Foot & Ankle Center in Salt Lake City, Sugarhouse, West Jordan, Park City, Heber City, Bountiful, Provo, Nephi, Eagle Mountain, and St. George, Utah, can diagnose and treat severe ankle sprains to get you participating in your regular activities faster and without pain.
+The expert podiatry team at Advanced Foot & Ankle Center in Salt Lake City, Sugarhouse, West Jordan, Park City, Heber City, Bountiful, Provo, Nephi, Eagle Mountain, St. George, Santaquin, and South Ogden, Utah, can diagnose and treat severe ankle sprains to get you participating in your regular activities faster and without pain.
 Call or schedule an appointment online today.

 Sprained ankles involve injuries resulting from rolling, turning, or twisting your ankle in an uncomfortable position.
 The awkward movement stretches or tears the ligaments that hold your ankle bones together and stabilize the joints.

 Sprained ankles occur when your ligaments go beyond their normal range of motion, causing them to stretch or tear.
 Common causes of ankle sprains include:

 People who participate in sports are at greater risk of ankle sprains.
 Wearing shoes that don’t fit correctly or provide enough support also increases your risk of spraining your ankle.
 You’ll know immediately know if you’ve sprained your ankle, as it’s painful at the time of injury.

 You may hear a popping sound when you sprain your ankle, followed by discomfort or pain.
 Sprained ankle symptoms may vary depending on the severity of your sprain.
 Symptoms include:

 Sprained ankles cause a restricted range of movement, making it difficult to walk normally.